Chrisdeleon91/Module-1-Challenge/README.md

 > " How is the company funded?
 How much funding have they received?"

 Citadel Securities is a privately held company, so its financial information is not publicly available, however some insights into how the company is funded can be found by investigating  recent funding rounds.
-Citadel Securities raised a total of $1.2B in funding over 1 round through a Venture - Series Unknown round raised on Jan 11, 2022.
-The two most recent investors help fund Citadel Securities, Paradigm and Sequoia Capital.
+Citadel Securities `raised a total of $1.2B in funding over 1 round` through a Venture - Series Unknown round raised on Jan 11, 2022.
+The `two most recent investors help fund Citadel Securities, Paradigm and Sequoia Capital`.
 ## Business Activities

 > " What specific financial problem is the company or project trying to solve?"